balakrishnanUIDeveloper/FedExTask/README.md

 * Responsive Design - used Bootstrap 4.2
 * signup page with all the above mentioned fields
 * 404 page for unknown pages
+* added .npmrc incase if you common npmrc registry is different, so that can install dependencies easily.
+* on success of signup I have routed to a new page which will show a message 'signup success'.

 ## Development server